Jonathan-R-Anderson/internetcomputer/README.md

 ### Internal Container Service

-The repository includes a container management subsystem inside the kernel implemented in D.  A simple user-space tool still exists for convenience, but the kernel now provides `init_container_service` and `start_container` to launch lightweight containers via Docker.
-The user tool parses a simplified **Containerfile** and invokes these kernel functions.
+The repository includes a container management subsystem inside the kernel implemented in D.  A user-space helper parses a simplified **Containerfile** or JSON configuration and invokes the new `ContainerStart` system call to launch an isolated environment.
 A sample configuration is available at `containers/Containerfile.example`.

 You can also invoke containers directly using the `run_container.sh` helper